Machiel80/esp32-serial-flasher/README.md

 ## Target firmware preparation in outline

 1. Add a UART 'version' command to the target firmware that returns the current version.<br/>
-   See 'sourcecode example target/blink_example.zip' for an implementation example.
+   See `sourcecode example target` directory for an implementation example.
-2. Add the same version number from the previous step and change the TARGET_SOFTWARE_VERSION in 'main/main.h'
+2. Compile the target firmware and place the .bin files in the `firmware_target/bin` directory.
-3. Compile the target firmware and place the .bin files in the 'firmware_target/bin' directory
+3. Add the version number from step 1 and change the TARGET_SOFTWARE_VERSION in `main/main.h`.
-4. Update the filenames in the 'main/main.h' file.<br/>
+4. Update the filenames in the `main/main.h` file.<br/>
-   The partition, boot, ota and application filenames should match with the names of your bin files ('firmware_target/bin' directory).<br/>
+   The partition, boot, ota and application filenames should match with the names of your bin files (`firmware_target/bin` directory).<br/>
-   Tip: look into the 'build/binaries.c' for the correct spelling of the names.<br/>
+   Tip: look into the `build/binaries.c` for the correct spelling of the names.<br/>
-   Tip: nevert start a bin filename with a number
+   Tip: nevert start a bin filename with a number.
 5. Compile and flash the FlashBox software

 ## Hardware connection